fergaldoyle/angular.js-ie8-builds/README.md

 * [es5-shim](https://github.com/es-shims/es5-shim)
 * [jQuery 1.*](http://jquery.com/download/)
-* AngularJS 1.3.* build from this repo (some poly-fills baked in and minor fixes to enable IE8 support)
+* AngularJS 1.3.* build from this repo (some poly-fills are baked in and minor fixes to enable IE8 support)

 ###Example
 ```html